 In Figure 12, we plot the labor market tightness and the vacancy-filling rate across labor markets with different unemployment rates.
 Figure 12a corroborates the finding that locations with lower unemployment rates are tighter with more vacancies per unemployed worker.
 Figure 12b shows that having more vacancies per unemployed worker in a labor market makes it harder for employers to fill their vacancies resulting in a lower job-filling rate.
-Quantitatively, the job-filling rates show a strikingly similar elasticity with respect to unemployment rates to the German labor market.

 To control for the influence of differences in worker and employer composition across local labor markets, we regress local labor market tightness and vacancy-filling rates on local unemployment and control for the age, gender, occupation, and industry composition of local labor markets.
 For the United Kingdom, the time span of vacancy data is short so that no controls for macroeconomic trends are needed in the regression.
 Table 3 reports the coefficients on the local unemployment rate.
-We find that the relationship of labor market tightness and vacancy-filling rates with unemployment remains almost unaffected after including local labor market controls
+We find that the relationship of labor market tightness and vacancy-filling rates with unemployment remains almost unaffected after including local labor market controls and is strongly statistically and economically significant.